 The sewer line is the largest drain in your home and is susceptible to a number of problems.
 The most common problems to affect a sewer line include the following:

 Simply cleaning out the sewer line, or completing spot repairs, can usually take care of the problem.
-However, if the problem is too far along, then your plumber may need to recommend a costly replacement.
+However, if the problem is too far along, then your technician may need to recommend a costly replacement.
 They will likely complete a camera inspection to detect the source of the problem and can then advise you of your service options.